Explore the Universe When You Major in Physics

 - Education: High school and middle school science departments would benefit from your physics expertise.

 - Engineering: Design, laser, manufacturing, mechanical, optical and systems are just a small handful of the types of engineering roles in which your physics degree could be useful.

 - Research and technical: From universities to the private sector, research is always needed to make advances in the field.

 Whatever you choose to do after earning your bachelor’s, SNHU’s physics major can help you achieve those goals.

 The bachelor’s in physics program at SNHU offers you a well-rounded education.
-With coursework split between the School of Arts and Sciences and the College of Engineering, Technology and Aeronautics (CETA), you can gain both the hard and soft skills that are in demand by employers.
+With coursework split between the School of Arts and Sciences and the School of Engineering, Technology and Aeronautics (SETA), you can gain both the hard and soft skills that are in demand by employers.